dlga/dlgaadaptaciones/english.md

 ## AI

 Professors will continue to upload materials to the subject's webpage (theory and exercises).
+They have catched up with the students again, starting classes or explications.

 More detailed explanations will be uploaded if possible as well.